-Of the approximately 10,000 hydrothermal features in the park, the best known is Old Faithful Geyser.
+Of the 10,000 or so hydrothermal features in the park, the best known and most recognizable is Old Faithful Geyser.
 Thousands of gallons of steaming water thunder into the sky with each eruption.
-The time between Old Faithful's eruptions varies from 51 to 120 minutes, but on average, the geyser erupts every 92 minutes.
+The time between eruptions varies from 51 to 120 minutes; on average, the geyser erupts every 92 minutes.
+Old Faithful is easy to access, located adjacent to the Lodge named for it.